NIFTy-PPL/NIFTy/docs/source/code.rst

 operator.

-Direct multiplication and adjoint inverse multiplication transform a field living on the operator's :attr:`~LinearOperator.domain` to one living on the operator's :attr:`~LinearOperator.target`, whereas adjoint multiplication and inverse multiplication transform from :attr:`~LinearOperator.target` to :attr:`~LinearOperator.domain`.
+Direct multiplication and adjoint inverse multiplication transform a field defined on the operator's :attr:`~LinearOperator.domain` to one defined on the operator's :attr:`~LinearOperator.target`, whereas adjoint multiplication and inverse multiplication transform from :attr:`~LinearOperator.target` to :attr:`~LinearOperator.domain`.

 Operators with identical domain and target can be derived from